 Basically, the AMP consists of three parts: AMP HTML, AMP JS, AMP CDN.
 The AMP HTML is a subset of HTML, in simple words.
-It has couple of custom tags, properties, and many restrictions.
-But, if you’re already familiar with the HTML markup language, then I am sure that you won’t face much difficulty in adapting the existing pages to AMP HTML.
+It has a couple of custom tags, properties, and many restrictions.
+But, if you’re already familiar with the HTML markup language, then I am sure that you won’t face many difficulties in adapting the existing pages to AMP HTML.

 Lastly, the AMP CDN – It is an optional Content Delivery Network that takes your AMP-enabled pages, caches them and makes performance optimization.

-Let’s crack the code for puzzling question – How You Can AMP Your Site?
+Let’s crack the code for the puzzling question – How You Can AMP Your Site?

 For starters, you’ll be required to maintain at least two copies of any page.
 One for the normal users and second is the AMP version of that page.
 And as mentioned earlier that AMP doesn’t allow third-party Java Scripts and Form elements.
 Therefore, you’ll not be able to have on-page comments, lead forms and some other elements.

 However, these tags aren’t that much difficult to use.
-You just have to do proper planning in your site design.
+You just have to do proper planning on your site design.